ros-navigation/navigation2/nav2_route/README.md

 There are plugin interfaces throughout the server to enable a great deal of application-specific customization:
 - Custom search-prioritization behavior with edge scoring plugins (e.g. minimize distance or time, mark blocked routes, enact static or dynamic penalties for danger and application-specific knowledge, prefer main arteries)
-- Custom operations to perform during route execution, triggered when entering or leaving an edge or achieving a graph node on the path (e.g. open door, pause at node to wait for clearance, adjust maximum speed, turn on lights, change mode)
+- Custom operations to perform during route execution: (a) triggered when entering or leaving an edge, (b) achieving a graph node on the route, (c) or performed consistently (e.g. open door, pause at node to wait for clearance, adjust maximum speed, turn on lights, change mode, check for future collisions)
 - Parsers of navigation graph files to use any type of format desirable (e.g. geoJSON, OpenStreetMap)

 Additionally, the server leverages **additional arbitrary metadata** specified within the navigation graph files to store information such as speed limits, added costs, or operations to perform.